BrandonBahret/tetris_ai/README.md

 ### Note:
 This codebase has been redacted of any programming that could be used to create unofficial bots.
-I originially was not aware that the use of bots *even in solo/custom games* is forbidden.
+I originally was not aware that the use of bots even in solo/custom games is forbidden.
 As such, it no longer seems appropriate to distribute a working version of this software.
 All other portions of the codebase remains here intact.

 Specifically, code in the `Observation` layer have been stripped of the code responsible for parsing gamestates.